LokeswariU/BigData_Projects/Analyzing Social Networks using GraphX/README.md

+**Dataset:**  The Dataset is obtained from the link https://snap.stanford.edu/data/web-Google.html.
+Nodes represent web pages and directed edges represent hyperlinks between them.
+The data was released in 2002 by Google.

+**Implementation:**
 1. Download the data web-Google.txt.gz from the "https://snap.stanford.edu/data/web-Google.html" .
 Upload the file to your S3 AWS Bucket.
 This can also be retrieved from the public S3 bucket path - "https://assignment-3-bigdata.s3.amazonaws.com/web-Google.txt"
 2. Create a S3 bucket in AWS account.
 Upload the text file to the S3 bucket.